markuspoerschke/markus.poerschke.nrw/content/blog/2018-07-15-good-commit-messages.en.md

 title: "Good Commit Messages"
 date: 2018-07-15
 slug: "good-commit-messages"
+description: "Working in software development teams is supported by good commit messages.
+They help other developers to better understand changes."
 ---

 Personally I like to look at the commit history of different projects.